Southorn Playground

 Southorn Playground is a sports and recreational ground in Wan Chai, Hong Kong.
-It comprises a football pitch, four basketball courts, and a children's playground.
+It comprises a football pitch, four basketball courts, and a playground.

 Southorn Playground is bounded by Hennessy Road to the north, Luard Road to the west, Johnston Road to the south, and buildings to the east.
 It has been Wan Chai's main recreational area since the 1930s.
 It was named in 1934 after Sir Wilfrid Thomas Southorn, the Colonial Secretary from 1925 to 1936.

 Though the site is not big, it is often used for district functions such as fun fairs and sports matches.
 It is also popular among local residents as a place for daily relaxation and socialisation.

 History

 Early years

 The land on which the Southorn Playground sits was reclaimed from Victoria Harbour as part of the Praya East Reclamation Scheme during the 1920s.
-In 1929, the government set up the Playing Fields Committee to study the provision of children's playgrounds.
+In 1929, the government set up the Playing Fields Committee to study the provision of playgrounds.
 The committee recommended setting aside areas for children, and Thomas Southorn suggested preserving the land between Johnston Road and Hennessy Road as a playground.

 Two designated playgrounds, the Blake Gardens and the Wanchai grounds (today's Southorn Playground), were allotted by the government to the Chinese Y.M.C.A. and the Rotary Club, respectively.
 On 1 July 1933, the new Children's Playground Association (today the Hong Kong Playground Association) took over responsibility of these grounds.
 A public toilet and bathhouse opened on 12 February 1934 at the junction of Hennessy Road and O’Brien Road.

 A formal opening ceremony was held for the then-Wanchai Children's Playground, officiated by Thomas Southorn and Rotary Club president Ts'o Seen Wan, on 11 July 1934.
 The playground was actually open in some capacity prior to the commemorative opening ceremony – an April 1934 news article stated that the facility already had an average daily attendance of some 275 children.

 Following the Japanese occupation of Hong Kong (1941–1945), the government endeavoured to rehabilitate the derelict playgrounds of the territory.
 The Government Gazette announced on 11 October 1947 that the Southorn Playground would be re-allocated to the Children's Playground Association – unlike other playgrounds, which remained in government hands in anticipation that the Urban Council would ultimately take over their management.

 The Children's Playground Association constructed the War Memorial Centre, a welfare and sports centre, in the eastern portion of Southorn Playground.
 It was completed in 1950 and offered children recreational opportunities as well as a library.
 A new covered basketball court opened at the centre on 5 June 1951.
 This eastern portion of the playground also hosted the Family Planning Association and the Violet Peel Clinic.